 We derive a significant portion of our consolidated net revenues from international sales, subjecting us to risks relating to fluctuations in currency exchange rates.
 Currency variations can adversely affect margins on sales of our products in countries outside of the U.S. and margins on sales of products that include components obtained from suppliers located outside of the U.S. Through our subsidiaries, we operate in a wide variety of jurisdictions.
 Certain countries in which we operate or may operate have experienced geopolitical instability, economic problems and other uncertainties from time to time.
 To the extent that world events or economic conditions negatively affect our future sales to customers in these and other regions of the world, or the collectability of receivables, our future results of operations, liquidity and financial condition may be adversely affected.
 We may manage exposures arising in the normal course of business related to fluctuations in foreign currency exchange rates by entering into offsetting positions through the use of foreign exchange forward contracts.
 Certain firmly committed transactions are hedged with foreign exchange forward contracts whereby exchange rates change, gains and losses on the exposed transactions are partially offset by gains and losses related to the hedging contracts.
 However, our subsidiaries receive their income and pay their expenses primarily in their local currencies.
-To the extent that transactions of these subsidiaries are settled in their local currencies, a devaluation of those currencies versus the U.S. dollar could reduce the contribution from these subsidiaries of operations as reported in U.S. dollars.
+To the extent that transactions of these subsidiaries are settled in their local currencies, a devaluation of those currencies versus the U.S. dollar could reduce the contribution from these subsidiaries to our consolidated results of operations are ported in U.S. dollars.
 For financial reporting purposes, such depreciation will negatively affect our reported results of operations since earnings denominated in foreign currencies would be converted to U.S. dollars at a decreased value.
-While we have employed economic cash flow and fair value hedges to minimize the risks associated with these exchange rate fluctua
+While we have employed economic cash flow and fair value hedges to minimize the risks associated with fluctuations in the values of the currencies of countries in which we operate will not materially adversely affect our future results of operations.